 PyROOT is a Python extension module that allows the user to interact with any ROOT class from the Python interpreter.
 This is done generically using the ROOT dictionary, therefore there is no need to generate any Python wrapper code to include new ROOT classes.
 At the same time PyROOT offers the possibility to execute and evaluate any Python command or start a Python shell from the ROOT/CLING prompt.
-Further details are available in the PyROOT manual.
+Further details are available in the PyROOT section of the Users' Guide.

 More pythonistic PyROOT: rootpy

 The generality with which PyROOT creates bindings based on dictionaries makes that it is close to the original C++, which is great for e.g. sharing documentation.
 However, where it is possible to do so automatically, e.g. for handling of container classes, "pythonizations" are available.
 If that is not enough for your needs, then check out the rootpy project for a more pythonistic PyROOT.

 A new approach is based on cppyy, a run-time bindings generator like PyROOT for the PyPy project.
 It has both a CINT and a pure-Reflex back-end and is, depending on use, 50x-100x faster than PyROOT.
 A pre-installed version based on the CINT backend is available on /afs as pypyroot.